richgel999/sserangecoding/README.md

 # sserangecoding
 Fast SSE 4.1 24-bit range coder for 8-bit alphabets.
 Note the encoder is not optimized, just the vectorized decoder.

 The decoder uses 16 interleaved streams.
 24-bit integers are used to enable using fast lossless (non-approximated) vectorized divides using `_mm_div_ps`.
 No special signaling or sideband information is needed between the encoder and decoder.
 The encoder swizzles each individual range encoder's output bytes into the proper order right after compression.
-SSE 4.1 decoding is very fast on the Intel CPU's I've tried, at around 550-700 MiB/sec.
+SSE 4.1 decoding is very fast on the Intel CPU's I've tried, at around 550-700 MiB/sec (2.2-2.4 cycles/byte on Ice Lake).

 ## Compiling